Free School Meals

 Did you know – just registering your child for Free School Meals means that the school gets extra money?
 Please register now to make sure we don’t miss out.

 All children in Reception, Year 1 and Year 2 are entitled to Universal Free School Meals.
 Once they enter Year 3, school meals must be paid for.
 However, you may be entitled to free School Meals, which saves you money and our School will receive extra funding for every child registered.
-You can register even when your child is in Reception or Key Stage 1, which means the school gets extra money even before you need to start paying for school dinners!
+Please ensure you register even if your child is in Reception or Key Stage 1, which means the school gets extra money even before you need to start paying for school dinners!

 Do you qualify?